AkshatSh/DPD/docs/blog_5.md

 #### kNN

-Using `FAISS` [1 Johnson et al. 2017], we index all the GLOVE word embeddings (with embedding dim `d`).
+Using `FAISS` [1 Johnson et al. 2017], we index all the GloVe word embeddings (with embedding dim `d`).
 Then we use our dictionary of positively labeled words to form a query which contains the embedding vectors for each of the words in the dictionary (shape `(num_words, d)`).
 We then search for the closest `k` vectors using `cosine similarity` as our similarity metric.

 The result we get back is `(num_words, k)` giving the `k` closest vectors for each word in the query.
 We then convert this to a ranked list where we represent our similar words as `(word, count)` where count is the number of times the word appears in our result matrix.